daydy16/MMM-Tado/README.md

 # MagicMirror Module: MMM-Tado
 A MagicMirror Module for your Tado Smart Thermostat.

+Forked from https://github.com/WouterEekhout and updated with the new login flow supported by Tado.

 ### The module displays the following information:

 * A symbol to show if the heater is currently active.